matthew-dong-dev/ICS-research/dev-notes/APR.md

+#  Goal return the top 10 unfulfilled requirements - general?  college?

+1. Can't launch staging service - all sorts of SQL things happening that you can't load
+1. what was the problem with master again?
+SSL errors - fixed
-1. is it even possible to look at APR data with np mode?
+1. is it even possible to look at APR data with np mode?  - Yes dummy requirements exists

-method seems to already exist:
+1. method seems to already exist at `/api/getAprInfo`

 ```
 @app.route('/api/getAprInfo', methods=['POST'])